Leadership hiring when the cost of getting it wrong is measured in months, not resumes

 Company leadership

-We work directly with CEOs at growth-stage health tech and life sciences companies—typically Series A through Series C—where senior hires shape execution and trajectory.
+We work directly with CEOs at growth-stage health tech and life sciences companies, typically Series A through Series C, where senior hires shape execution and trajectory.

-The layer where execution strategy gets built.
+This is not C-suite placement and not junior hiring.
+It’s the layer where execution strategy gets built.

 When the decision model is tested